 It was like a sabbatical for me as I write after a fortnight.
 There was too much volatility in the markets where prices were just swinging.
-Varied reasons being responsible, I actually wanted to take time out, analyse the global scenarios and then put across my inputs on gold’s behaviour.
+Varied reasons being responsible, I actually wanted to take time out, analyze the global scenarios, and then put across my inputs on gold’s behavior.

 Last week we saw unprecedented government action to get on top of the developing COVID-19 situation in Australia to avoid what we have seen in other countries.
 Not surprisingly, the combination of continuing falls in financial markets across all asset classes, societal restrictions and talk of further controls had investors running to safety.